-A while ago we did a short video about my thoughts/review on the 79 series Dual cab and the modifications I have made to it, this video was sparked from all emails, YouTube and Facebook posts.
+A while ago we did a short video about my thoughts/review on the 79 series Dual cab and the modifications I have made to it, this video was sparked from emails, YouTube and Facebook posts.
 Since then a lot has changed, bar work, exhaust, chip tuning, lights and more.
-So due to this and many emails we still receive we have done an updated version of this video.
+So due to this and the many emails we still receive we have done an updated version of this video.

-When we first uploaded this page to the website I had the 79 series Landcruiser for just 3 months (that was from December 2013, pick up from Toyota dealer Sep 2013), now as of September 2014 I have had the 79 series Landcruiser for 1 year and just in that one year I have taken her to; Lancelin, Mundaring, Bremer bay, Esperance, Julimar, Harvey, Brunswick, Outback station near Paynes Find, Wedge Island, Grey, Hill river coastal tracks at Cervantes, North Head Jurien bay, Wilbinga, Seabird and more that I just can’t think of right now, many of these place well more than a few times.
+When we first uploaded this page to the website I had the 79 series Landcruiser for just 3 months (that was from December 2013, pick up from Toyota dealer Sep 2013), now as of September 2014 I have had the 79 series Landcruiser for 1 year and just in that one year I have taken her to; Lancelin, Mundaring, Bremer bay, Esperance, Julimar, Harvey, Brunswick, Outback station near Paynes Find, Wedge Island, Grey, Hill river coastal tracks at Cervantes, North Head Jurien bay, Wilbinga, Seabird and more that I just can’t think of right now, many of these place more than a few times.

-This 79 series LandCruiser has been through thick and thin over the last 12 months and has handled all this with flying colours so far.
+The 79 series LandCruiser has been through thick and thin over the last 12 months and has handled all this with flying colours so far.

 It's by far the most torqued vehicle I have ever driven from stock; off road nothing really stops it.

-On the trip from wedge to Grey I managed to get slightly bogged on the beach, all I had to do was put it in 1st gear low and just let it pull itself out, that's how much low torque it has!
+On the trip from wedge to Grey I managed to get slightly bogged on the beach, and all I had to do was put it in 1st gear low and just let it pull itself out, that's how much low torque it has!

-Now my previous 4wd was Toyota Hilux SR5 Extra cab petrol which I
+My previous 4wd was Toyota Hilux SR5 Extra cab petrol which I

 had for over 7 years so comparing the two is like apples and oranges, they are